mmehrayin/cybersecurity-week9/README.md

-# cybersecurity-week9
-Week 9 Project: Honeypot
+# Week 9 Project: Honeypot

+Time spent: **x** hours spent in total

+  - [ ] Which Honeypot(s) you deployed
+  - [ ] Any issues you encountered
+  - [ ] A summary of the data collected: number of attacks, number of malware samples, etc.
+  - [ ] Any unresolved questions raised by the data collected